 In order to support our developing readers, we have created a reading curriculum which allows all classes access to high-quality texts across a range of genres.
 These texts have been carefully selected across all year groups to provide a progressive curriculum which allows children to build constantly upon their current knowledge and become the best readers they can be.

-In EYFS and KS1, we use the phonics scheme Big Cat Phonics in line with Letters and Sounds which is a programme of systematic synthetic phonics and development of word recognition strategies in order to create a strong foundation.
+In EYFS and KS1, we use the phonics scheme Big Cat Phonics which fully align to our teaching of the LIttle Wandle Letters and Sounds Revised scheme.
 In Reception and Key Stage One, all children are given a decodable reading book which is matched to the phonics level they are working at.
 The books vary in several ways, including layout, size, vocabulary and length, to give the children a rich diet of literature.
 We feel it is hugely important for our children to receive home reading books matched directly to their phonics knowledge so that they become confident and fluent readers, before moving on to a greater difficulty.
 We also believe that parents are an important resource and reading books allow them to share in this process of learning.
 Children will continue to receive a home reading book linked directly to their reading level which is assessed regularly throughout the terms to ensure an appropriate level of challenge and skill to continue to improve their reading skills.
 Once the children become ‘free readers’ they can begin to choose their own reading books, either from the class book corner, the school library or a book from home.

 At Mount Pleasant we also understand that not everybody learns at the same pace and we strive to ensure all children are given the tools they need to be fluent and independent readers.
 We provide targeted support through a range of interventions for children who have not yet met expectations appropriate for their age and year group which are regularly monitored by the class teacher, SENDCo and SLT and where necessary are referred to outside agencies.

 Impact – What is the impact of our curriculum on our children?